Educating Politicians as Playwrights:

 experience in killing our enemies, we could learn to triumph in the

-exhilaration of maintaining our balance in never-ending high-wire act.
+exhilaration of maintaining our balance in a never-ending high-wire act.

-Our long pole, help lightly and magnifying our dexterous
+Our long pole, held lightly and magnifying our dexterous

 adjustments at its ends, is the dramatic capacity to create, and keep

 piano, Op.
 76.